Travix-International/couchbase-stress-test/README.rst

 =============================
-Couchbase STRESS TEST
+Couchbase Stress TEST
 =============================

-This COUCHBASE STESS TEST by inseting data
+This Couchbase Stress TEST by inseting data to specified bucket

 ----------